 3. Brand Strategy

 Once you understand your customer and define your brand, it’s time to create a strategy on how the brand is represented in the market.
 Everything from its logo design, website, advertising and marketing activities should reflect the brand’s identity.

 4. Brand Name

 Focus on a name that is simple, short and smart.
 Consider how customers will use the name, for example, is it easy to say, easy to remember and emotionally evocative?

 For inspiration or to brainstorm some ideas, try using a Business Name Generator.
 You might find a winner!

 5. Visual Identity

 It’s usually smart to speak to a designer about the visual elements of your brand.
 Having said that, it’s important to communicate the brand identity since you are the expert on that and they are the expert on design.
-Once a designer understands your vision they can go about creating a logo style, design, typeface, iconography, graphics, color palette and usage guidelines that reflect the intention of your brand.
+Once a designer understands your vision they can go about creating a logo style, design, typeface, iconography, graphics, colour palette and usage guidelines that reflect the intention of your brand.

 Branding is one of the most important and preliminary considerations for most companies.
-It takes time, work and iterations to fine tune.
+It takes time, work and iterations to fine-tune.
 It’s something that evolves over time with the changing landscape of competition and customer needs.
 Branding affects everything a company does and is perceived to do.